vinibretas/dummyrepo/README.md

     - Maybe pass it to another assistant to highlight the writting patterns and only then sending it to the main assistant

-2. Generate the final text in a PDF file
+1. Generate the final text in a PDF file
   - I should be with a specific font and size so it tries to match the amount of lines it will have when manually written
   - Current tested size and font is: Liberation Serif 16pt
   - Font and size should be easily changeable later

+1. Make script run in the background of server of laptop

 ## Other features
 These features will have its feasability evaluated later

 1. Automatically read the email sent by the teacher
+  1. Parse its contents with AI
+    - TR#
+    - Due date
+    - Source (book pdf, url)
+    - Theme and/or pages of book
+  1. If the content is a video, send some alert to the user to either analyse it with sider or maybe implement video support later

+1. Notify the user that the input (or email from teacher) has been successfully parsed.
+Sending to the user via email, information and relevant attachments (pdfs generated etc)

-  1.
+1. Logging